hakoerber/git-repo-manager/docs/src/forge_integration.md

 * A name (which also acts as the identifier for diff between local and remote repositories)
-* An SSH url to push to
+* An SSH URL to push to
-* An HTTPS url to clone and fetch from
+* An HTTPS URL to clone and fetch from
 * A flag that marks the repository as private

 If you plan to implement another forge, please first open an issue so we can go through the required setup.
 I'm happy to help!